 npx workos-convex-sveltekit copy

 You'll need to create a new convex deployment and configure it.
-Run the npx convex dev command and follow the prompts to either create or use and existing project.
-Then follow the steps to configure the WORKOS_CLIENT_ID in the convex dashboard.
+Run the npx convex dev command and follow the prompts to either create or use an existing project.
+See Convex Quickstart and Convex CLI docs for more info on convex deployments.

 TODO: This section will outline some additional configurations that can be made in the WorkOS UI, and how to integrate them with this library.